Closing or selling a business

 Involuntary liquidation means that a company is wound up by the court.
 This happens mainly at the initiation of any member or creditor of the company.
-In some circumstances, it can happen by order of the Minister for Jobs, Enterprise and Innovation.
+In some circumstances, it can happen by order of the Minister for Business, Enterprise and Innovation.
 The court appoints the liquidator and supervises the liquidation process.

 A receiver may be appointed by the court or when a loan agreement is being enforced.
-The receiver is appointed to take control of the assets of the company which have been used to secure a loan, such as a mortgage.
-Where a loan is secured on certain company assets the receiver sells these assets on behalf of the lender.
+The receiver is appointed to take control of the assets of the company that have been used to secure a loan, such as a mortgage.
+Where a loan is secured on certain company assets, the receiver sells these assets on behalf of the lender.